 Gestational diabetes is high blood sugar (glucose) that starts or is first diagnosed during pregnancy.Read Article Now Book Mark Article

 What is Gestational Diabetes?

 Insulin is a hormone produced in an organ called the pancreas.
 The pancreas is below and behind the stomach.
 Insulin is needed to move blood sugar into the body's cells.
-Inside the cells, glucose is stored and later used for energy.
+Inside the cells, glucose is used for energy.
+Some of it may be stored for later use.
 Pregnancy hormones can block insulin from doing its job.
 When this happens, glucose level may increase in a pregnant woman's blood.

 With gestational diabetes:

 - There are no symptoms in many cases.

 - Mild symptoms may include increased thirst or shakiness.
 These symptoms are most often not life threatening to the pregnant woman.

 - A woman may give birth to a large baby.
 This can increase the chance of problems with the delivery including an increased risk of requiring a cesarean section for delivery.